Walking Holidays In Italy - Destination Guide

-It’s a fact that Italian cuisine is one of the countries mostt famous cultural exports, and there’s no better way to try some of the countries more celebrated dishes than in their place of origin.
-A visit to somewhere like Amalfi wouldn’t be complete without trying pizza in the area in which it was first made, and while you’re visiting Positano (on the Amalfi Coast), the Pizzeria Ristorante Saraceno d'Oro or the Ristorante il Fornillo ae both fantastic choices for pizza rustica.
+It’s a fact that Italian cuisine is one of the country's most famous cultural exports, and there’s no better way to try celebrated dishes than in their place of origin.
+A visit to somewhere like Amalfi wouldn’t be complete without trying pizza in the area in which it originated, and while you’re visiting Positano (on the Amalfi Coast), the Pizzeria Ristorante Saraceno d'Oro or the Ristorante il Fornillo ae both fantastic choices for pizza rustica.

 With over 350 indigenous varieties of wine across Italy alone, picking the best bottle can be an intimidating prospect.
 Even so, having a rough idea of what to look for should put you in good stead.
 Sometimes sticking to the classics is the best policy, and walkers in Tuscany may be aware of the famous Chianti and Brunello wines produced in the region.
 Further north in Piedmont, you’ll find the celebrated Barolo wine, produced in the Langhe region.
 The vineyards of these regions are a common fixture of the countryside, and you can experience the satisfaction of exploring the very landscapes where these prestigious wines are produced.

 A good indicator of quality is the DOCG (translated as: controlled and guaranteed designation of origin) label emblazoned on the bottle - a guarantee that a traditional set of processes and ingredients have gone into the wine’s production.

 Extending Your Trip

 Italy uses the Euro.
-Most shops, hotels and restaurants accept all major debit and credit cards, although you should always carry a bit of cash on you, particularly when visiting more rural areas or when using small businesses.
+Most shops, hotels and restaurants accept all major debit and credit cards, although you should always carry a little cash with you, particularly when visiting more rural areas or when using small businesses.
 You will also find an ATM in most small towns.

 Tipping in most cafes and restaurants is not mandatory, most establishments will include a tip as part of the servizio (service charge) on your restaurant bill and/or the coperto (cover charge).
 Where this isn’t the case, anything between 5% and 15%, depending on the quality of service is acceptable.
 It is not necessary to tip bar staff as you will usually order and collect your drinks at the bar.